Celebrating Beltane: fertility, fire and creative growth

 If you’re new here, I’m Laura, a counsellor, nature therapist, somatic therapist, meditation teacher,and space holder.
 My work centres around gently guiding people back into relationship with themselves, their bodies and the wider natural world.
 I’ve been curating and sharing playlists inspired by the Celtic Pagan Wheel of the Year for some time now.
 Each turn of the wheel, I revisit and update my post and playlist from the previous year.
 It’s always a fascinating practice in noticing my own cycles, patterns, and evolving relationship with the seasons.
 For an overview of the Wheel of the Year, you can explore this post.

 Beltane (pronounced Bel-tayn or Be-al-tin-eh) is one of the eight festivals on the Wheel of the Year.
 It traditionally falls on May 1st and marks the height of spring and the threshold of summer.
-At this time, the earth is alive with abundance—animals are out to pasture, flowers are in bloom, and the days stretch longer and brighter with each passing sunrise.
-This celebration is a May Day festival, a time of joy, sensuality and connection, moving us closer to the vitality of summer.
+The earth is abundant with blossom, animals are out to pasture and the days are longer and brighter.

 The foundations of this season